maxmcd/blog/content/posts/http321.md

 In order to get HTTP1 working, we need to do the same task over again.
 We need to implement a `dial` function and a `net.Listener`, but this time over a streaming HTTP2 request.
-It was tricky to get this working, and my final version fails in certain situations.
-[This issue](https://github.com/golang/go/issues/13444) was helpful in confirming the basic patterns that needed to be set up.
+It was tricky to get this working, [This issue](https://github.com/golang/go/issues/13444) was helpful in confirming the basic patterns that needed to be set up.